poletaevvlad/cmdparse/examples/README.md

 gen
 ```

-This example program demonstrates how `cmdparse` can be used to build redis-like in-memory
+This example program demonstrates how `cmdparse` can be used to build
-key-value storage with an interactive CLI interface.
+redis-like in-memory key-value storage with an interactive CLI interface.

 **Demonstrated functionality**:

 * *Custom parser with a custom context*: a custom context (in this case a
-  simple immutable reference to the hash map is suffitient) along with a custom parser for automatic
+  simple immutable reference to the hash map is sufficient) along with a custom
-  completion of keys.
+  parser for automatic completion of keys.
 * Usage of `Parsable` derive macro for a user-defined enum.
-* Accepting the user input with [`rustyline`] with support for autocompletion.
+* Accepting the user input with `rustyline` with support for autocompletion.

 ## `arithmetic`